 - University of Nottingham

-- University of Oxford.
+- University of Surrey.

 Typically you'll need good passes at GCSE and the required amount of UCAS points.
 Many courses ask for an A-level in music, or alternatively Associated Board of the Royal Schools of Music (ABRSM) Grade 5 in Music Theory and Grade 8 in Performance.
 Depending on the course you may also need to demonstrate performance skills.
 However, entry requirements differ depending on the programme and institution so you'll need to do your research before applying.